 APIs offer ideal penetration points for major data breaches when they are exposed, hacked, or broken.
 This means organizations should focus on securing the API through audits, vulnerability scanning, and other advanced cybersecurity techniques to keep systems safe from API attack vectors.

 Following are some common best practices and tools to deal with privilege escalation attacks.

 Best Practices to Protect Systems from Privilege Escalation

 As cyberthreats improve in sophistication, organizations must ensure they adopt the right methodologies to stay ahead of the attackers.
 Below are the best practices to prevent privilege escalation attacks.

 Developers and security teams must ensure that users and user account groups have clearly defined roles.
-For each role, teams should only allow minimum privileges necessary, and file transfer and access to resources should be restricted for each role.
+Teams should only allow minimum privileges for each role, and file transfer and access to resources should be restricted for each role.
 This limits the potential of organization-wide escalation even if an account is compromised.
 Additionally, access for each account should only be limited to the resources they should manage/access.

 Not only users, but this policy should also apply to administrators and root account users, as no superuser should have permission to access and modify an entire system.
 The rule of least privilege principle also applies to the deletion of user accounts and should be enforced when a user stops accessing the system.